 A responsibly used bidet will clean your bum using just a few gallons of water per week.
 The alternative is to use about half a roll of toilet paper, which takes around 18.5 gallons of water to produce.
 This one pops right onto existing toilet hardware.
 Give the gift of a cleaner tochus. $35 on Amazon.

 Homesteading is all about becoming more self-sufficient—and that usually means becoming more environmentally friendly in general.
 If you have a friend who's interested in growing more of their own food and making more of their own stuff, the Homestead Box can give them helpful tools and pointers for just $25 a month.

 Eating bugs: it's good for the planet.
 Like, really good.
 And it doesn't have to be even a little bit gross.
 It can actually be super tasty.
 Give your loved ones a sweet and gentle introduction to entomophagy with Chirps.
 These protein-packed chips are yummy—and they're also made from crickets.
 Everybody wins.
-Get a bag for $4 on Think Geek.
+Get a bag for Variety six-pack available $42 on Amazon.

 Interested in talking about deals and gadgets?
 Request to join our exclusive Facebook group.
 With all our product stories, the goal is simple: more information about the stuff you're thinking about buying.
 We may sometimes get a cut from a purchase, but if something shows up on one of our pages, it’s because we like it.
 Period.